 What to do:

-1. Cook the pasta in a generously large amount of boiling, salted water for a couple of minutes less than the amount of time stated on the package.
+1. Cook the pasta according to packet instructions, but for a couple of minutes less than the amount of time stated on the package.

 2. Turn the oven on to 180°C fan to pre-heat.